 5. Economic benefits

 Among the rest of the benefits, fasting also helps economically.
 Rich people spend very generously on the poor to win Allah’s pleasures.
 Their generosity helps the poor receive sufficient funds to meet their needs, at least for a part of the year.
-After Ramadan, on Eid-ul-Fitr, every Muslim is obliged to pay the Fitrana for every member in his family.
+After Ramadan, on Eid-ul-Fitr, every Muslim is obliged to pay the Fitrana for every member of his family.